Spectrum Policy .

 The need for more spectrum is driven by:

 - Mobile Data.
 Demand for mobile data continues to surge.
 In 2017, wireless traffic totaled 15.69 trillion megabytes – the equivalent of nearly 250 million people simultaneously binge-watching every episode of Game of Thrones in HD.

 - 5G.
-5G will connect 100x more devices, offer 100x faster speeds, and be 5x more responsive than 4G.
+5G will connect 100x more devices, offer up to 100x faster speeds, and be 5x more responsive than 4G.
 These next-gen networks will transform businesses and the consumer experience and drive more data use.
 In addition, other nations have recognized the need for more spectrum to fuel their 5G networks, increasing pressure on the U.S. to act quickly to deploy more spectrum to continue our global wireless leadership.

 - Internet of Things/Smart Cities.
 Communities across the U.S. and every economic sector have begun using the power of wireless connectivity.
-This innovation will spur 600 million wireless connections to come online by 2020.
+This innovation will spur over 650 million wireless connections to come online by 2020.

 Spectrum is a finite resource.
 Roughly 60% of spectrum bands are under government control, and freeing up new spectrum can take over a decade.
 Policymakers have recently taken steps to unlock key spectrum opportunities, but that work needs to be accelerated to deliver a dedicated spectrum pipeline in the near-term.

-The pipeline should include a mix of low-, mid-, and high-band spectrum, with an emphasis on licensed, exclusive use spectrum—the foundation of today’s wireless networks—as well as unlicensed spectrum.
+The pipeline should include a mix of low-, mid-, and high-band spectrum, particularly on licensed, exclusive use spectrum—the foundation of today’s wireless networks.